MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-ai-copilot.md

 ---
-title: Add copilot for app users in model-driven apps | MicrosoftDocs
+title: Add copilot for app users in model-driven apps in Power Apps | MicrosoftDocs
 description: Learn how copilot in a model-driven app can assist app users.
 author: Mattp123
 ms.service: powerapps